nextcloud/passman-android/PRIVACY.md

   Used to provide a autofill service for known access data.

+- `android.permission.CAMERA`

+  Used to provide a QR code scanner for OTP editing.

 ## Nextcloud privacy policy

 You can get more information on Nextcloud general privacy policy which is accessible at [nextcloud.com/privacy](https://nextcloud.com/privacy/).